 "Then walk in love as Christ has loved, Who died that He might save; With kind and gentle hearts forgive As God in Christ forgave."

-The Daily Devotion was written by Dr. Carol Geisler.
-It is based on the hymn "Awake, O Sleeper, Rise from Death," which is number 697 of the Lutheran Service Book.
+This Daily Devotion was written by Dr. Carol Geisler.
+It is based on the hymn, "Awake, O Sleeper, Rise from Death," which is number 697 in the Lutheran Service Book.

 To Download Devotion MP3 to your computer, right click here and select "Save Link As" or "Save Target As" or "Download Linked File As"